 - Filter the wine by pouring it through a tube from one container to another (first every 10-15 days, then you can do it less often).

 - Banana wine is considered ready when there’s no more sediment build-up.
-The beverage can be bottled and sealed now.
+Wine can be bottled and corked now.
 9-12% ABV.
 Shelf life is up to 3 years.